Mandate and Governance of the IFRRO European Group as approved by the IFRRO Board on 28 January 2010 and amended on 22

-Chair and two Vice Chairs to be elected from European Group Members representing RROs from a European Union member State, EEA country or Switzerland, for a term of two years.
+Chair and two Vice Chairs to be elected from European Group Members representing RROs from a European Union member State, EEA country or Switzerland, for a term of three years.
 The IFRRO Secretary General attends the meetings in accordance with Article 16§6 of the IFRRO Statutes.

 Voting for Executive Committee